 Further, while the data presented by Kramer et al. (2024) show a robust pattern for attractiveness in faces this does not necessarily have to generalize to naturalness/human-likeness in voices.
 Diel et al. (2024) collected ratings on human-likeness on both a slider from 1-100 and later a binary classification as either human-like or not (to extract a measure of categorization certainty).
 From visual impression, some pathological voices were rated high on human-likeness (Figure 3), but in the binary response, participants showed considerable categorization uncertainty (Figure 6), meaning they struggled with the binary decision.
 However, there is direct comparison of these two measures, which is why we didn’t present it as hard evidence in the manuscript.
 Instead, we put it as follows:

-“There is even evidence from face perception that differences in rating scales may not even have a big impact after all [61], but we cannot conclude that this generalizes to naturalness ratings, and the insufficient report of empirical details impedes a meaningful comparison of findings.” (page 5)
+“There is recent evidence from facial attractiveness perception that differences in rating scales (e.g., binary, 0-100, visual analogue, or various Likert scales) may not have a big impact on outcome [61], although we cannot conclude that this generalizes to naturalness ratings, and the insufficient report of empirical details impedes a meaningful comparison of findings.” (page 5)

 The authors propose that human-based naturalness could be independent from distinctiveness - is there any empirical evidence to support this point?